Nicholasmunene/AES/README.md

 # AES
-Simple implementation of AES cipher algorithm
+Simple implementation of AES cipher algorithm.
 We’ll create a Node.js project to work with crypto.
 You’ll learn how to encrypt and decrypt data.

 ---